Mehmet Fuat Köprülü: International Recognition

 Fuat Köprülü won numerous international accolades for his scholarship as well.
 The Soviet Academy of Sciences granted him a corresponding membership in 1925.
 The University of Heidelberg honored him with an honorary degree in 1927.
 The University of Athens and the University of Paris (Sorbonne) granted him honorary doctorates in 1937 and 1939, respectively.
-In fact, most European Oriental societies made him a corresponding or honorary member, as did the American Oriental Society in 1947.
+A number of European Oriental societies made him a corresponding or honorary member, as did the American Oriental Society in 1947.

 In 1933, Fuat Köprülü became a professor ordinarius, a title denoting a professor of the highest rank in Turkey.
 In 1935, he delivered a series of influential lectures at the University of Paris (Sorbonne) on the origins of the Ottoman Empire.
 Fuat Köprülü argued that ethnic Turks formed the Ottoman Empire using Seljuk and Ilhanid administrative traditions, and he discredited the prevailing view among Western scholars that the Ottoman Empire was formed by a race of predominantly Albanian, Eastern Roman and Slavic converts to Islam.

 Later Political Life

 In 1935, at the request of President Atatürk, Fuat Köprülü joined the single party regime in the Turkish Parliament as a Kars deputy, and was elected again in 1939 and 1943.
 In 1945, as calls to establish a multiparty democracy increased after World War II, Fuat Köprülü joined the opposition and was dismissed from the ruling party along with Adnan Menderes and Refik Koraltan.
 In 1946, Menderes, Koraltan and Köprülü, together with Celal Bayar, formed the Democrat Party.
-Fuat Köprülü became the Minister of Foreign Affairs when the Democrat Party came to power in the 1950 elections, and he served in this post until 1955.
-In 1953, an agreement was reached between Yugoslav President Tito and Fuat Köprülü that promoted the emigration of Albanians from Yugoslavia to Anatolia.
+Fuat Köprülü became the Minister of Foreign Affairs when the Democrat Party came to power following the 1950 elections, and he served in this post until 1955.
+In 1953, an agreement was reached between Yugoslav President Josip Tito and Fuat Köprülü that promoted the emigration of Albanians from Yugoslavia to Anatolia.
 Concerning Cyprus, he had a tolerant view of the dispute and supported the line of the Turkish government, that the status quo of a British government on the island was favorable.
 Fuat Köprülü also briefly served as Deputy Prime Minister in 1955.
 On September 6, 1957, Fuat Köprülü resigned from the Democrat Party after disagreeing with the authoritarian tendencies displayed by the party leadership; the same year he joined Liberty Party.
 Following the coup d'état in 1960 he was tried at the Yassıada trials but found not guilty.